gabrielgisoldo/requestMedia/README.md

     video_in -> HTML5 video element (<video>)
     video_out -> HTML5 video element (<video>)
-    name_video -> Name of the file on download onGetPermission -> Callback function after getting permission onForgetPermission -> Callback function after forgetting all permissions onDeniedPermission -> Callback function if the permission is not granted
+    name_video -> Name of the file on download required_audio -> If it is mandatory the use of an audio device required_video -> If it is mandatory the use of a video device onGetPermission -> Callback function after getting permission onForgetPermission -> Callback function after forgetting all permissions onDeniedPermission -> Callback function if the permission is not granted